sematext/docs/docs/alerts/index.md

 ### Alert Condition Tab

 This is where you select the [alert type](https://sematext.com/docs/alerts/#alert-types) and the priority.
-If you select threshold type alert you need to enter the threshold value to trigger and alert and specify a time window.
+If you select threshold type alert then you need to enter the threshold value to trigger an alert and specify a time window.

 #### Ignore regularly occuring spikes and dips